 After a good sleep in the dome, you wake up to a new morning.
 You can take second visit to Trolltunga, while your guide prepares the breakfast in the tent OR you can sleep in and wake up to the smell of the fresh brewed coffee.
 After enjoying breakfast, we pack our stuff together and start the hike back to the civilisation.
 Normal time to be back at the starting point is between 14pm and 15pm the second day.

 Professional Guide, Storyteller & Motivator carrying safety and first aid-equipment

 Overnight stay in one of the Arctic Domes

-Afternoon snack, dinner & breakfast in the dome
+Afternoon snack, dinner & breakfast with "a taste of Norway"

 Warm sleeping bag and liner